ENCODE-DCC/atac-seq-pipeline/README.md

 ## How to organize outputs

-Install [Croo](https://github.com/ENCODE-DCC/croo#installation).
+Install [Croo](https://github.com/ENCODE-DCC/croo#installation). **You can skip this installation if you have installed pipeline's Conda environment and activated it**.
 Make sure that you have python3(> 3.4.1) installed on your system.
 Find a `metadata.json` on Caper's output directory.

 ```bash
 $ pip install croo